GabrielNakamura/Data_MS-mcfly/README.md

 structure: **Number\_UpperCaseLetter\_ScriptName.R**

-  - The number indicates the sequence in which the script must be oppened, therefore, the spcript that innitiate with 01 are the first scripts that has to be oppened;
+  - The number indicates the sequence in which the script must be opened, therefore, the script that innitiate with 01 are the first scripts that has to be opened;
-  - The upper case letter indicates what the script do.
-C indicate scripts with codes to read libraries and data; scripts with D contain code for run the analysis;
+  - The upper case letter indicates what the script does.
+C indicate scripts with codes to read libraries and data; scripts with D contain code for running the analysis;
   - The last part is the name of the script, that provide a glimpse of what the code contained in script aim to do.

-For example: spcript 01\_C\_dataPhylostomidae.R is the first script to be oppened to read data related to empirical communities of bats (Phylostomidae).
+For example: script 01\_C\_dataPhylostomidae.R must be the first script to be opened since it reads data and libraries related to empirical communities (Phylostomidae).

 ### `R` folder

-The `R` folder contains all the scripts needed to read data and libraries and to do the analysis contained in the manuscript.
+The `R` folder contains all the scripts needed to read data and libraries and running the analysis contained in the manuscript.

 ### `Data` folder